 • The mild Traumatic Brain Injury (mTBI) research project is working to accurately predict sideline concussion diagnosis in a far less subjective method that is currently in use.
 The goal is to develop a test that is at least 95 percent accurate and takes less than 10 minutes to perform.

-• The Portable Blood Count Monitor (PCBM) is a device that will be able to measure red blood cell count, platelet count, and white blood cell count (including the differential), the hematocrit and the hemoglobin using a three microliter blood sample.
+• The Portable Blood Count Monitor (PCBM) is a device that will be able to measure red blood cell count, platelet count, and white blood cell count (including the differential), the hematocrit and the hemoglobin using a 3 microliter blood sample.
 The PBCM solves the rural health problem faced by some patients when they may have traveled many hours, taken the day off of work or had family members with them, only to be turned away from treatment because their blood test results were out of range.
-This device will allow for those tests to be performed at home and thereby avoiding the wasted expense and inconvenience of a long trip or a canceled appointment.
+This device will allow for those tests to be performed at home and thereby avoiding the wasted expense and inconvenience of a long trip and a canceled appointment.

 • Cardiascan TM is an ambulatory vital signs monitor that is designed to screen for threatening cardiac arrhythmias.
 It sets itself apart due to the fact that it measures the motion of the heart in conjunction with ECG readings.
 It is a safe, self-contained and portable package that can be comfortably worn.